AnestisTouloumis/ShrinkCovMat/README.md

 devtools::install_github("AnestisTouloumis/ShrinkCovMat")
 ```

-The source code for the **ShrinkCovMat** package is available on github at
+The source code for the development version is available on github at

 -   <https://github.com/AnestisTouloumis/ShrinkCovMat>.